£100 000 Life Insurance Policy Cost 2026

 Does Claybrooke offer Increasing term life insurance?

-Yes, Claybrooke does increasing term life insurance at £28.32 per month for £260,000 of cover.
+Yes, we can offer you increasing term life insurance at £28.32 per month for £260,000 of cover.

 Does Claybrooke offer Level term life insurance?

-Yes, Claybrooke does level term life insurance at £19.93 per month for £206,000 of cover.
+Yes, we offer level term life insurance at £19.93 per month for £206,000 of cover.

 Does Claybrooke offer Family income benefit life insurance?

-Yes, Claybrooke does family income benefit life insurance at £10.45 per month for £298,000 of cover.
+Yes, we can provide family income benefit life insurance at £10.45 per month for £298,000 of cover.

 • Can you compare life insurance quotes without studying the terms?

-• Does the life insurance quote suit your personal circumstances and do you need to add critical illness cover?
+• Does the life insurance quote suit your personal circumstances, and do you need to add critical illness cover?

 • Have you considered additional childcare costs?

-• If you have an interest only mortgage, will cheap life insurance pay the principal?
+• If you have an interest-only mortgage, will cheap life insurance pay the principal?

 • The mortgage life insurance policy could be cheaper if you have a repayment mortgage.